 - C. Edwards, Family MemberExcellent care

-My Mom, Pat Gleason, is in the Life Guidance Center, and I am grateful to have such a competent and caring staff looking out for her.
-I just want...
+My Mom, Pat, is in Life Guidance, and I am grateful to have such a competent and caring staff looking out for her.
+I just want to thank Seneca,...

 - Karen Binford, Family MemberWith gratitude